reworkcss/rework/Readme.md

   Return a new `Rework` instance for the given string of `css`.

-### Rework#vendors(prefixes)

-  Define vendor `prefixes` that plugins may utilize, however most plugins do and should accept direct passing of vendor prefixes as well.

 ### Rework#use(fn)

   Use the given plugin `fn`.
 A rework "plugin" is simply